g-leech/argmin-gravitas/pages/poems_o_mine.md

 #### Ugly Slave (by 辛棄疾)

-When I was young and ignorant of the taste of sorrow
+When I was young and ignorant of the taste of sorrow <br>
-I loved to scale the roofs
+I loved to scale the roofs<br>
-Yes, I scaled the roofs
+Yes, I scaled the roofs<br>
-To compose new verses I feigned my woe.
+To compose new verses I feigned my woe.<br><br>

-Now I understand sorrow’s flavours
+Now I understand sorrow’s flavours<br>
-I can’t find the words
+I can’t find the words<br>
-Yes, I can’t find the words
+Yes, I can’t find the words<br>
 Instead: 'What a cool day!
-Such lovely autumn weather!'
+Such lovely autumn weather!'<br>

 <br>